-Since 2013 have volunteers been to our places in Nungua and in Abrani.
+Since 2013 volunteers have been coming to our places in Nungua and in Abrani for longer or shorter period.

-They have been i Nungua to schools and an orphanage.
+They have been in Nungua to schools and an orphanage.

-Now we have just put up a Daycare at our house in Nungua, where its possible to come and help building it up.
+We have just put up a Daycare at our house in Nungua, where its possible to come and help building it up as a teacher/ inspirer for the teachers.

 Anna fra Tyskland var 3 mdr. i 2018 i Ghana:’